-Adventure junkies come to Mossel Bay for a range of activities in the immediate vicinity: shark cage diving; sand boarding the longest sand dune in South Africa; feeding, riding, and picnicking with elephants; safaris with the Big Five; exploring the predator park where you can view white lions and tigers; tandem skydiving; dolphin and whale watching boat trips; scuba diving; abseiling; helicopter flights, and more.
+Adventure junkies come to Mossel Bay for a range of activities in the immediate vicinity: shark cage diving; sand boarding the longest sand dune in South Africa; feeding, riding, and picnicking with elephants; safaris with the Big Five; exploring the predator park where visitors can view white lions and tigers; tandem skydiving; dolphin and whale-watching boat trips; scuba diving; abseiling; helicopter flights, and more.

 Other more sedate attractions include the largest shell museum in South Africa; an indigenous botanical garden with a braille trail fragranced for the sight impaired; a life-sized replica of Bartholomew Dias' caravel style ship; St Blaize Lighthouse and cave; and several world-class golf courses.

 Mossel Bay is also well known for its wide selection of restaurants and excellent seafood.
 Many different types of accommodation are on offer, from budget backpackers to five star hotels.
 There are eight sandy white beaches to relax on and enjoy the sunshine.